kevincolyar/dropcaster/README.md

         dropcaster episodes/episode* --channel channel.yml --episode-pages

+If any of the files to be generated already exist, Dropcaster will not overwrite them.
+Adding the `--force` option forces dropcaster to overwrite existing files.

 The index.html page could be written with the same command by redirecting dropcaster's output to a file:

         dropcaster episodes/episode* --channel channel.yml --episode-pages --channel-template channel.html.erb > index.html